-As TfL remains crucial to London's recovery, we must explore a long-term funding agreement
+As TfL remains crucial to London's recovery, I've been fighting to protect our transport network

 As the pandemic recedes, London is taking firm steps towards recovery.
 As ever, the dedication of our transport workers has not waivered.
 My sincere thanks go to them all for keeping our city moving.
 However, we sadly lost 105 colleagues from TfL and its partner organisations to COVID-19 and I pay tribute to every single one of them.
 We will remember them.
 Last autumn, TfL announced that it would build a permanent memorial and we have this year submitted planning permission for a site in Aldgate.